 Grizzly Bear Alert

-Many people are lucky enough to spot a Black bear, especially if they are traveling through the mountains in the spring, but it isn’t often that you manage to catch sight of a grizzly in its natural habitat.
+If traveling through the Rockies in the springtime, you will most likely spot a black bear.
+But it isn’t often that you manage to catch sight of a grizzly in its natural habitat.
 And that is exactly what happened to me recently.
 I was so excited that I talked about it for days.
 Of course I was safe in a car.
-(It would have been most foolish to get out of the car.
+(It would have been most foolish to get out of the car.)
 Not only did this Mama Grizzly have cubs to protect, but Grizzlies can be aggressive and fast.
 Check out this short video clip.

 Two of the Grizzly’s most distinctive features is its 2-4 inch claws on its front paws and the hump on its shoulders.
 When you stop at the tourist information office in Radium, you will get to see a display of the animals that you might encounter in the Rocky Mountains.
 You will recognize the Grizzly Bear to the left and in the picture to the right is a mountain goat and a bighorn sheep.